-- We expect all of our students to attend all classes and any absences are noted.
-All semester students are required to have a mobile phone with a Greek number for the duration of their enrollment so that we can contact them in any emergencies.
+- We expect our students to attend all their classes and any absences are noted.
+All semester students are required to have a mobile phone with a Greek number for the duration of their enrollment so that we can contact them in case of emergency.
 Those without a mobile phone plan of their own may obtain one from any number of cell phone service providers in Athens.

-- CYA has in place a system of updating and warning students via SMS messaging, mass e-mails, and direct phone calls, in addition to posting announcements on the internal website and on bulletin boards.
+- CYA has in place a system which updates and issues necessary warnings to students via SMS messaging, mass emails, and direct phone calls, and we also post announcements on the internal website and bulletin boards.

-- CYA is a member of the Warden system of the US Embassy and receives Warden Messages regarding warnings, alerts, and travel safety announcements.
-Using information from the U.S. Embassy-Athens and local websites that give information on strikes and demonstrations, CYA inform students of demonstrations or strikes that may affect their daily routines or weekend travel.
+- CYA is a member of the Warden System of the US Embassy and receives Warden Messages regarding warnings, alerts, and travel safety announcements.
+Using information from both the U.S. Embassy (Athens) and local websites, CYA is able to inform students of demonstrations or strikes that may affect their daily routines or weekend travel.

-- Contingency plans (in the event of catastrophic emergency) are reviewed regularly, and a member of the administration is available 24 hours a day, seven days a week, to help with emergencies.
+- Contingency plans (in the event of a serious emergency) are regularly reviewed, and a member of the administration is available 24 hours a day, seven days a week to help with emergencies.

-Please be assured that College Year in Athens is striving to give students the best and safest study abroad experience possible.
+Please be assured that College Year in Athens strives to give students the best and safest study abroad experience possible.

 Health & Insurance

-Also, CYA maintains a list of English-speaking doctors (also found in the Student Handbook) and can recommend specialists.
-There is also a 24-hour medical service for house calls.
-For more serious cases, the program has a special arrangement with an excellent private hospital that allows immediate admission.
+In addition, CYA maintains a list of English-speaking doctors (also found in the Student Handbook) and can recommend specialists.
+There is a 24-hour medical service for house calls, and in more serious cases, there are two excellent private hospitals, in close proximity to CYA, with English-speaking doctors, nurses and staff.
 Students should report all illnesses to the Student Affairs Office.